jupyterhub/zero-to-jupyterhub-k8s/CONTRIBUTING.md

 on the host machine.
 ```

-The key to solving this is understanding it!

-We need to shuttle traffic from your computer to your Kubernetes clusters's
-Service that in turn shuttle the traffic to the pod of relevance.
-While doing
-so, we can end up with issues like the one above if we end up asking for traffic
-to go to more than one place.

-Let's look on how we need traffic to be shuttled!

-1. *Traffic entering your computer should go to your VM.*

-   When you run `vagrant up` your computer will read the
-   [Vagrantfile](Vagrantfile) and from that conclude it should shuttle traffic
-   incoming to your computer on port `8080` to your VM on port `8080`.

-2. *Traffic entering your VM should go to your Kubernetes cluster's Service named `proxy-public`.*

-   When you run `./dev upgrade`, that in turn runs the `kubectl port-forward`
-   command to shuttle traffic from port `8080` to the `proxy-public` Kubernetes
-   Service (port `80`) that we want to communicate with, it is the gate to speak
-   with the hub and proxy even though it is also possible to speak directly to
-   the hub.

-In short, the traffic is routed from computer (8080), to the VM (8080), to the
-Kubernetes `proxy-public` Service (80).

-The reason you may run into an issue if is there is another service already
+To conclude: you may run into an issue like this if is there is another service
-listening on traffic arriving on a given port.
-Then you would need to either
+already listening on traffic arriving on a given port you want to use.
+Then you
-shut it down or route traffic differently.
+would need to either shut the blocking service down or route traffic
+differently.